 What do I do if I had more than one vehicle?

 You should keep records separately for each vehicle.
-On a lot of tax software programs they'll have you input information for each vehicle and then it will generate a Part IV for each vehicle.
+On a lot of tax software programs, they'll have you input information for each vehicle.
+Then the program generates a Part IV for each car.

 Was my vehicle used for personal use during off duty hours?

-If you used your car for personal use outside your Doordash deliveries or other business driving, you would select yes.
+You would select yes if you used your car for personal use outside your Doordash deliveries or other business driving.
 If you were strict about using the car only for business, you would put no.

 Why would they ask if I have another vehicle for personal use?